iamakulov/image-webpack-loader/README.md

 }]
 ```

-For each optimizer you wish to configure, specify the corresponding key in options:
+The default optimizer settings are OK.
+If you still want to configure optimizers though, specify their config in options:

 ```js
 loaders: [{